MorGolanDev/AzureRmPipeline-MSEC/README.md

 #### **Self-hosted agents**
 An agent that you set up and manage on your own to run jobs is a self-hosted agent.
 You can use self-hosted agents in Azure Pipelines or Azure DevOps Server.

+### **Azure Dashboards**
+Azure dashboards are useful in providing a single pane of glass over your Azure infrastructure and services.
+While a workbook provides richer functionality, a dashboard can combine Azure Monitor data with data from other Azure services.